shengjiex98/microbit-docs/setup-sdk.md

 - A cross compiler w/ debugger.
 We will continue to use the [arm-none-eabi-gcc](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) that we used with CODAL.
 - The Nordic SDK.
 This is a collection of libraries—written by the manufacturer of the SoC on the micro:bit board—that enables us to utilize the ARM processor on the micro:bit board.
 However, the SDK has no knowledge of other components on the board.
-- A custom project called *blessed*.
+- A custom project called *blessed-lab*.
 It it a collection of libraries specifically written for the micro:bit.
 For our purposes it fits a similar role as CODAL but is much less encapsulated and provides more freedom when we write our code.
 - Build tools.
 We will use the Ubuntu default build tool `make`.

 These are all we need to write code and run it on the micro:bit board.
 However, to help debugging, it is helpful to set up some additional tools that enables us to debug on the board itself, check the values of the registers, and view the ARM assembly code.
 To do this, we additionally need: